atom/toggle-quotes/README.md

 Toggle a single-quoted string to a double-quoted string, and vice versa.

+(NOTE: Currently unsupported on tab-indented lines.
+See https://github.com/atom/toggle-quotes/issues/27 for more information.)

 ![toggle-quotes-demo](https://cloud.githubusercontent.com/assets/823545/9016150/aa73ab62-379c-11e5-8622-8dbb492ff4f1.gif)

 This is a package for [Atom](https://atom.io), a hackable text editor for the 21st Century.